sso66/mobile-first-navigation/README.md

 a variety of modern CSS features like flexbox, media queries, transitions, and filters to build a unique experience with minimal code?

--Step 1 - Initial SetupCreate an index.html
+- Step 1 - Initial SetupCreate an index.html
 > We start with a typical HTML layout - just a navigation bar <nav> element with an unordered list <ul> nested inside.
 > Create a style.css: Start by setting some global variables resetting and overriding the body’s defaults.